menu

 Demographics

-The education level of Dutton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.34% of adults 25 and older in Dutton have a college degree.
+The percentage of adults in Dutton who are college-educated is close to the national average for all communities of 21.84%: 19.34% of the adults in Dutton have a bachelor's degree or advanced degree.

 The per capita income in Dutton in 2022 was $30,972, which is middle income relative to Montana and the nation.
 This equates to an annual income of $123,888 for a family of four.
 However, Dutton contains both very wealthy and poor people as well.